 So, the HR and office administration of your company must take tangible steps to create a workplace that is committed to diversity and inclusion.

 Here are a few diversity and inclusion best practices for 2021:

 As an HR practitioner, you must introduce and lay down strategies for your company’s D&I policies.
 However, it’s always questionable whether company leaders consider these diversity and inclusion efforts to be essential to the company.

 Thus it is crucial to hold educational sessions and meetings in the workplace, where these concepts are explained and discussed in detail.
 People in managerial and executive roles need to internalize an inclusive attitude to deal with a diverse workforce.
 They need to be held accountable for their words, decisions, and behaviors so that they can lead by example.

-Educating and training your managers and executive officers in inclusive policies will ensure that the lower-level staff in your workplace feel included when interacting with each other and their seniors.
+Training your managers and leaders in inclusive policies will thus ensure that the lower-level staff in your workplace feel included when interacting with each other and their seniors.

 2. Set Up A Council

 Setting up a council of dedicated members who are committed to inclusivity in the company can be a good step in the process.

 The council itself should be as diverse as possible.
 Ideally, it should consist of members of the company who belong to different genders, age groups, ethnicities, races, sexual orientations, religions, and even geographical locations.
 Only then will there be voices, perspectives, and opinions from all walks of life.